neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.world.item.equipment`
     - `ArmorMaterials#COPPER` - The copper armor material.
     - `EquipmentAssets#COPPER` - The key reference to the copper equipment asset.
+    - `ResolvableProfile`
+        - `$Static` - Uses the already resolved game profile.
+        - `$Dynamic` - Dynamically resolves the game profile on use.
+        - `$Partial` - Represents part of the game profile depending on whatever information is provided to the component.
+- `net.minecraft.world.level.Level`
+    - `getEntityInAnyDimension` - Gets the entity by UUID.
+    - `getPlayerInAnyDimension` - Gets the player by UUID.
 - `net.minecraft.world.level.block`
     - `Block#dropFromBlockInteractLootTable` - Drops the loot when interacting with a block.
     - `ChestBlock`